theNoobCoder0x01/ParallaxEffectUsingCSS/README.md

 # ParallaxEffectUsingCSS

-- Very very basic parallax effect using only CSS.
+- A very basic parallax effect using only CSS.
+- Used the background-attachment property in CSS to get parallax like effect.